openstack-archive/vmware-nsx/doc/source/housekeeper.rst

 When in non-readonly mode, the job will attempt recovery of the DHCP edges by removing stale elements from the Neutron DB and reconfigure the interfaces at the backend when required.

+error_backup_edge: scans from backup Edge appliances which are in ERROR state.
+When in non-readonly mode, the job will reset the Edge appliance configuration.